benqYannick/Spring-boot-mongo/README.md

 * Get all: Show all MemoryUsage data
 * Get one: Display a specified amount of MemoryUsage data
-* Postone: Add a new MemoryUsage data
+* Post one: Add a new MemoryUsage data
 * Put one: Update a MemoryUsage data
 * Del one: Delete a MemoryUsage